gophercises/link/README.md

 </a>
 ```

-It is okay if your code returns only the outside link, but it should still get all of the text inside the link, including the text inside the nested link.
+It is okay if your code returns only the outside link.

 **3. Get something working before focusing on edge-cases**